iwdgo/postfixcalculator/README.md

 - Emulating the stack is the most efficient classic method.
 - Using a `struct` from an existing package divides performance by 2.
 - Adding slice editing slows performance by a factor of 3.
-- The worst occurs when all elements of the expression are in one slice.
+- The worst occurs when all elements of the expression and its results are in one slice as conversion to and from numbers is an expensive operation.

 Slice is the underlying type of string.
 So string editing will probably not improve if not worsen as a string is read-only and could be copied many times during the process.